andrew/ultimate-awesome/README.md

 - [awesome-vector-database](https://github.com/xiaomingx/awesome-vector-database) - A curated list of resources, tools, tutorials, and libraries for exploring and utilizing vector databases.
 This repository aims to provide comprehensive insights into the use of vector databases for efficient data retrieval, similarity search, and machine learning applications. .
 - [resources](https://github.com/zavsievich/resources) - Learning resources to develop skills across the frontend and related areas.
 PR's are welcome!.
 - [awesome-weight-space-learning](https://github.com/zehong-wang/awesome-weight-space-learning) - A collection of weight space learning including papers, codes, and datasets.
+- [awesome-medsec](https://github.com/zseha/awesome-medsec) - A curated list of awesome projects, libraries, and tools for MedSec.
 - [awesome-dapper](https://github.com/zzzprojects/awesome-dapper) - Awesome Dapper third party-libraries, documentation, and tutorials!.
 - [awesome-chatgpt-prompts](https://github.com/abledock/awesome-chatgpt-prompts) - Collection of prompt examples to be used with the ChatGPT model.
 - [awesome-netbeans](https://github.com/agarcialeon/awesome-netbeans) - List of resources, plugins and other contents for the Netbeans IDE.